 We really enjoyed the views from the park and spent most of our time here getting photographs and enjoying the scenery.
-To go inside the castle it will cost you 600 Yen.
+To go inside the castle it will cost you 600 yen.
 The inside has been transformed into a multilevel museum that can get quite crowded in the afternoon.

-1-1 Osakajo, Chuo Ward, Osaka, Osaka
+- 1-1 Osakajo, Chuo Ward, Osaka, Osaka

-9 am – 5 pm, 600 yen entrance fee to castle
+- 9 am – 5 pm, 600 yen entrance fee to castle

 If you want to see more photos and find out more information check our visit to Osaka Castle.

-Tsutenkaku is an Osaka attraction that can’t be missed, this tower is in the center of the area and is famous for being in alot of local films.
-Take a peek from the observation deck and if you’re feeling adventorous try some blowfish for lunch from one of the many restaurants serving fugu.
+Tsutenkaku is an Osaka attraction that can’t be missed.
+This tower is in the center of the area and is famous for being in a lot of local films.
+Take a peek from the observation deck, and if you’re feeling adventurous try some blowfish for lunch from one of the many restaurants serving fugu.

-Ebisu-higashi, Naniwa-ku, Osaka, Osaka
+- Ebisu-higashi, Naniwa-ku, Osaka, Osaka

-Tsutenkaku’s obersvation deck is open 9 am- 9 pm, admission fee is 600 yen
+- Tsutenkaku’s obersvation deck is open 9 am- 9 pm, admission fee is 600 yen

-Shitenno-ji is Japan’s oldest Buddhist temple dating back to 593 AD.
+Shitenno-ji is Japan’s oldest Buddhist temple dating back to 593 AD and, of course, one of the oldest Osaka attractions.
 Although the temple itself has been rebuilt several times, it’s still an important spiritual place for locals and visitors.

-1-11-18 Shitennoji, Tennoji Ward, Osaka
+- 1-11-18 Shitennoji, Tennoji Ward, Osaka

-Dotonbori Street & Shinsaibashi Shopping Area
+Spend the Evening at Dotonbori Street & Shinsaibashi Shopping Area

 - 1 Chome Dotonbori, Chuo Ward, Osaka

 Want to see what visiting and eating your way through Dotonbori looks like?
 Check out our vlog from one fun filled night at Dotonbori.